 In addition to the braised short ribs we mentioned above, we think you’ll love these other braised dishes.

-If you’ve enjoyed this osso buco recipe or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this Osso Buco recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 - 4 1-pound tied veal shanks about 1 to 1 1/2-inches thick